dracula/codeblocks/INSTALL.md

   - **Windows**
     - Open `C:\Program Files\CodeBlocks\cb_share_config.exe` depending on where you installed codeblocks
     - Or you can Go to start (Press <kbd>⊞ Win</kbd>) then type "Codeblocks Share Config"
-    - Run the application by pressing <kbd>Enter</kbd> or clicking on it's icon with the mouse
+    - Run the application by pressing <kbd>↵ Enter</kbd> or clicking on it's icon with the mouse
   - **Linux**
     - Run `cb_share_config` in the terminal
   - **MacOS**